elena-kim/guide-to-git/README.md

 git config --global user.email "you@example.com"
 git config --global user.name "Your Name"
 ```
+Typically, try entering the email corresponding to the first line.

 ### How to apply `gitignore` for the first time after setting it up
 ```git